DeepHydro/Visual-HEIFLOW/README.md

 * [NET Framework 4.5](https://www.microsoft.com/net/download/thank-you/net452)
 * [Microsoft Access Database Engine 2010 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=13255)

+### Install
-  Download the VHF setup file from the link https://github.com/DeepHydro/VHF/releases
+Download the VHF [setup file](https://github.com/DeepHydro/VHF/releases) and install it on your PC.

 ## Tutorial
-   A step-by-step [tutorial](https://github.com/DeepHydro/VHF/releases) for modeling the Miho catchment located in Korea is provided.
+   A step-by-step [tutorial](https://github.com/DeepHydro/Visual-HEIFLOW/blob/master/tutorial/Tutorial.pdf) for modeling the Miho catchment located in Korea is provided.
 All necessary data used for the modeling accompany the tutorial document.

    A [demo vedio](https://youtu.be/KJUU5cVCfG8) is provided to illustrate how to use VHF.